Duncanma/Blog/content/Blog/ran-into-my-first-blog-hosting-bug-that-was-fast.md

 ---
 date: 2004-08-25T21:38:00+00:00
-title: Ran into my first blog hosting bug&#8230; that was fast&#8230;
+title: Ran into my first blog hosting bug... that was fast...
 type: posts
 ---
 Within a few hours of being up, I ran into [this issue.](http://odetocode.com/Blogs/scott/archive/2004/05/26/259.aspx).. odd, since it doesn't appear to be affecting very many folks...